hungryram/vesper-gatsby/content/main/_index.md

   image_width: 400
   template: text-and-image
 - _type: active-listings-carousel
-  body: You can add in listings manually within the admin or connect your website
+  body: <p>You can add in listings manually within the admin or connect your website
-    to your MLS board.
+    to your MLS board.</p>
   heading: Featured Listings
   template: active-listings
 - _type: featured-boxes